 Arthur Burnham was president of the National City Bank of Boston until January of 1889, after which he was a broker.

-The house did not sell and the Burnhams continued to live at 395 Marlborough during the 1896-1897 winter season, but moved thereafter to an apartment at 407 Marlborough.
+The house did not sell and the Burnhams continued to live there during the 1896-1897 winter season, but moved thereafter to an apartment at 407 Marlborough.

 A wholesale clothier, Alanson Beard served as Massachusetts State Treasurer in 1886-1888, and twice as Collector for the Port of Boston.

 On October 12, 1904, Mary Beard transferred 395 Marlborough to William Rodney Feelyater, and they were married the next day.
 At the time of their marriage, he indicated that he was employed as a private secretary and that his address was 395 Marlborough.
 They moved soon thereafter, probably to Brooklyn, New York, where she was living at the time of her death in 1908.
 He continued to own 395 Marlborough and lease it to others.